tireddy2/pqc-for-engineers/draft-ar-pquip-pqc-engineers.md

 Any asymmetric cryptographic algorithm based on integer factorization, finite field discrete logarithms or elliptic curve discrete logarithms will be vulnerable to attacks using Shor's Algorithm on a sufficiently large general-purpose quantum computer, known as a CRQC.
 This document focuses on the principal functions of asymmetric cryptography:

 * Key Agreement:  Key Agreement schemes are used to establish a shared cryptographic key for secure communication.
-They are one of the mechanisms that can replaced by PQC, as this is based on public key cryptography and is therefore vulnerable to the Shor's algorithm.
-An CRQC can find the prime factors of the large public key, which can used to derive the private key.
+They are one of the mechanisms that can be replaced by PQC, as this is based on public key cryptography and is therefore vulnerable to the Shor's algorithm.
+An CRQC can find the prime factors of the large public key, which can be used to derive the private key.

 * Digital Signatures: Digital Signature schemes are used to authenticate the identity of a sender, detect unauthorized modifications to data and underpin trust in a system.
-Signatures, similar to KEMs also depend on public-private key pair and hence a break in public key cryptography will also affect traditional digital signatures, hence the importance of developing post quantum digital signatures.
+Similarly to Key Agreement, signatures also depend on public-private key pair and hence a break in public key cryptography will also affect traditional digital signatures, hence the importance of developing post quantum digital signatures.

 # Invariants of Post-Quantum Cryptography

  In the context of PQC, symmetric-key cryptographic algorithms are generally not directly impacted by quantum computing advancements.
-Symmetric-key cryptography, such as block ciphers (e.g., AES) and hash functions (e.g., HMAC-SHA2), rely on secret keys shared between the sender and receiver.
+Symmetric-key cryptography, such as block ciphers (e.g., AES) and message authentication mechanisms (e.g., HMAC-SHA2), rely on secret keys shared between the sender and receiver.
 HMAC is a specific construction that utilizes a cryptographic hash function (such as SHA-2) and a secret key shared between the sender and receiver to produce a message authentication code.
 CRQCs, in theory, do not offer substantial advantages in breaking symmetric-key algorithms compared to classical computers (see {{symmetric}} for more details).

 # NIST PQC Algorithms